 This calls for balancing the determination to chart a safe path through the whirlwinds of the pandemic with the reality that each director’s conduct needs to be unimpeachable in the event the business enters an insolvent situation.
 It also calls for a clear understanding of the duties that a director bears and the liability he/she may face.

-Should you have any queries or need any advice with respect to insolvency law in Kenya, please do not hesitate to contact Sonal Sejpal or the A&K Distress & Recovery Team at distress&[email protected]
+Should you have any queries or need any advice with respect to insolvency law in Kenya, please do not hesitate to contact Sonal Tejpar or the ALN Kenya Distress & Recovery Team at distress&[email protected].

 From 26 November 2020 until 30 April 2021.